obsproject/obs-studio/docs/sphinx/reference-outputs.rst

      frame.
 Audio data will be correctly truncated down to the exact audio sample according to that video frame timing.

+   - **OBS_OUTPUT_OPTIONAL_VIDEO** - Output supports video optionally.

+     When this capability flag is used, the output supports audio-only operation in addition to video-and-audio operation.
+Disabling video is as simple as setting a *NULL* :c:type:`video_t` or video encoder on the output.

+   - **OBS_OUTPUT_OPTIONAL_AUDIO** - Output supports audio optionally.

+     When this capability flag is used, the output supports video-only operation in addition to video-and-audio operation.
+Disabling audio is as simple as a *NULL* :c:type:`audio_t` or audio encoder on the output.

+   - **OBS_OUTPUT_OPTIONAL_AV** - Combines OBS_OUTPUT_OPTIONAL_VIDEO and OBS_OUTPUT_OPTIONAL_AUDIO.

+     Be aware that for obvious reasons, using outputs with this capability must have either audio or video assigned at the time of starting.

 .. member:: const char *(*obs_output_info.get_name)(void *type_data)

    Get the translated name of the output type.